-If you’re planning a Washington DC college tour to Georgetown University, George Washington University, American University, George Mason University, Howard University, or UMD-College Park with your teens, or if you’re visiting them after they’ve started attending, consider some of the following suggestions to make the most of a quick trip to the nation’s capital.
+If you’re planning a Washington DC college tour to Georgetown University, George Washington University, American University, George Mason University, Howard University, or the University of Maryland-College Park with your teens, or if you’re visiting them after they’ve started attending, consider some of the following suggestions to make the most of a quick trip to the nation’s capital.

 Where to Stay on Washington DC College Tour

 Getting around in DC is quite manageable, but it is a bigger city than a lot of people expect.
 Picking a well-situated place to stay can make or break a short stay.
 If you are in DC to tour schools and you are looking to tour more than one, a hotel between Georgetown and GW is probably your best bet.